catalyst-cooperative/pudl/docs/intro.rst

 Load
 ^^^^

-At the end of the Transform step, we have collections of :class:`pandas.DataFrame`s that correspond to database tables.
-These are loaded into an SQLite database.
+At the end of the Transform step, we have collections of :class:`pandas.DataFrame` that correspond to database tables.
+These are loaded into a SQLite database.
 To handle the ~1 billion row :doc:`data_sources/epacems`, we load the dataframes into an Apache Parquet dataset that is partitioned by state and year.